bancroftway/udacity_azure_ml_project3/README.md

 # Udacity Azure Machine Learning Engineer Nanodegree - Capstone project

-A dataset called "Heart Failure Clinical Results" is used to train 2 separate models: 1. using Azure AutoML 2. using a LogisticRegression classifer whose hyper-parameters are tuned using Hyperdrive library
+A dataset called "Heart Failure Clinical Results" is used to train 2 separate models: 1. using Azure AutoML 2. using a LogisticRegression classifer whose hyper-parameters are tuned using Hyperdrive library.

+From the 2 different methods above, we will find which method yields a better model i.e. which model has higher accuracy metric.
+We will select the better performing model and deploy it using Azure Container Instance (ACI).

+After model deployment, we will obtain the model scoring REST endpoint.
+We will use the scoring endpoint and submit Json data containing test clinical features, using a POST Http request, and retrieve the model predictions from the endpoint's response.

 ## Project Set Up and Installation
 An Azure compute instance is required to be created to enable running the notebooks.
 The folowing files have to uploaded to the Azure compute instance: